dsiu13/infosec_interview_questions/README.md

 Location of high profile assets such as file servers, sql dbs, Active Directory Domain Controllers

 #### DC Sync
 - Attacker compromises an account with the rights to perform domain replication.
 Once proper privileges are obtained, the attacker DCSync command to retrieve account password hashes from Active Direct.
-The attacker can now create forged Kerberos tickets and access any linked resources.
+The attacker can now create a forged Kerberos tickets and access any linked resources.

 #### Kerberos Golden Ticket
 - Golden Ticket is the kerberos auth token for the KRBTGT account, a special hidden account responsible for encryption all the auth tokens for the Domain Controller
 - The ticket is used for a pass the hash attack allowing the attacker to move through the network
 - Least Privilege Model, User Training, Endpoint Blocking of mimikatz, etc...
 - Choke point for Domain Controller access, terminal server can only talk to DCs, DCs only accept admin connections from that terminal.

+### Social Engineering Attacks
+- Phishing: A technique used to obtain personal information, such as a username or password.
+It collects log in info by creating a fake looking login page for a company.
+- This can be done using phones, texts, robocalls, etc...
+- Target Phishing is called Spear Phishing
+- Prevention by checking URLs, don't click links it email, filters for inbox, and employee training.

+### Two types of sniffing attacks?
+- Active Sniffing: Sniffing in the switch is active sniffing.
+Looks at the switch and injects traffic into the LAN
+- Passive Sniffing: Sniffing through the hub, it waits for data to be sent and captures it.
+- Active attacks: MAC-Flooding, ARP Spoofing, ARP Poisoning, Man-in-the-Middle

+### What is MAC Spoofing?
+- Technique of changing your factory assigned MAC address of a network interface on a networked device.
+- The MAC address on the Network Interface Controller cannot be changed.
+- Drivers allow for MAC address changing.
+- Spoofing allows you to bypass Access Control Lists on servers or routers.
+Impersonates a MAC address on the whitelist or that is not black listed.

+### What is ARP Poisoning?
+(ARP Flooding)
+- ARP only works with 32-bit IP addresses in the older IPv4 standard.
+The newer IPv6 protocol uses a different protocol, Neighbor Discovery Protocol (NDP).
+- Man in the Middle attack (MitM)
+1. The attacker must have access to the network.
+They scan the network to determine the IP addresses of at least two devices⁠.
+2. The attacker uses a spoofing tool(Arpspoof or Driftnet), to send out forged ARP responses.
+3. The forged responses advertise that the correct MAC address for both IP addresses, belonging to the the devices, but is the attacker’s MAC address.
+This fools both router and workstation to connect to the attacker’s machine instead.
+4. The two devices update their ARP cache entries and from that point onwards, communicate with the attacker instead of directly with each other.
+5. The attacker is now secretly in the middle of all communications.
+- The attacker can now continue routing the communications to steal unencrypted data.
+- Perform session hijacking (Session ID required), allowing access to accounts the user is logged in to.
+- Alter communication and send the User to a malicious site or file
+- Attacker can give the MAC address of a server they wish to attack with a DDoS.
+Target server gets flooded with traffic.
+- You can detect ARP Cache Poisoning Attack using Windows/Linux Command "arp - a".
+If two address have the same MAC Address then a poisoning attack is happening.
+- Preventions Methods: VPN, Static ARP, Packet Filtering, and run tests to detect any vulnerabilities.

+## DNS:

 ### Explain how DNS works.
 - Translates domain names into IP address.
 Each device has a unique which other machines use to the device.